mozilla/mentoring/README.md

 Like any 12-factor app, the docker image takes its configuration as environment variables.

+### Database

+This application requires a backend database.
+In development, it automatically uses a SQLite database, and in production it expects a Postgres database.
+Pass a URL for that database, of the form `postgres://USER:PASSWORD@HOST:PORT/NAME`, in environment variable `DATABASE_URL`.

 ### Secrets

 The following environment variables should be set to suitably random strings used to protect data via one-way hashes: